Walker Art Center

 If you can only go to one museum, make sure you stop here.
 Avoid getting lost at the Minneapolis Institute of Art.

 They have something for everyone that will draw you to every corner including Van Gogh.
-In addition to being a great museum, they also have a haunted side to the left me running from one room.
+In addition to being a great museum, they also have a haunted side that left me running from one room.

 The MIA is a great museum to explore with new pieces being rotated in.